MANASLU CIRCUIT TREK

 This was for three meals a day and plenty of hot drinks, especially at higher altitudes.
 Prices creeped up at first then shot up significantly at much higher altitudes where supplies are harder to come by.
 Finally, having bought plenty of snacks in Kathmandu we never had to splash out on anything to keep us going between meals.

-Given these figures, a daily food budget of $15-20 USD would be plenty, with $20 being very generous.
+Given these figures, a daily food budget of $15-20 USD should be plenty, with $20 being generous.

 Including a bit for the travel days either side, a total food budget of $200 – 250 USD per person is certainly sufficient.